 - Clean and peel the potatoes.
 Grate them roughly using the large side of a box grated directly onto a clean kitchen towel.
 Form a bundle with the kitchen towel and squeeze the potatoes very well, trying to release as much liquid as possible from the potatoes.

 - Place the squeezed potatoes in a large casserole dish.
 Add the Parmesan and the dried breadcrumbs.
 Mix together very well.

 - Place the flour on a plate and whisk the eggs lightly in a shallow bowl.

 - Coat the chicken pieces in flour, shake to remove the excess, dip them in the eggs and coat with the potato-Parmesan mixture.
 Press lightly to ensure that the coating is holding its place.

-- After each batch remove the potatoes pieces that might remain in the skillet with a spoon, if you leave them there until all the frying is done, they will burn and that won't be nice.
-Add 1 or 2 tablespoons oil for each new batch of chicken schnitzel.
+- After each batch remove the potatoes pieces that might remain in the skillet with a spatula, if you leave them there until all the frying is done, they will burn and stick to the other chicken pieces.

-- When all the schnitzel are on the baking tray, place them in the oven and bake for about 8 minutes or until cooked through.
+- Add 1 or 2 tablespoons oil for each new batch of chicken breast.
+When all the pieces are on the baking tray, place them in the oven and bake for about 6-8 minutes or until cooked through.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish